DFE-Digital/education-benchmarking-and-insights/documentation/developers/session-data.md

 This is the default option when no configuration has been set.

 ### Cosmos
-This follow settings will enable Cosmos Db to be used as the backing data store.
+The follow settings will enable Cosmos Db to be used as the backing data store.

 ```
 "SessionData" : {